Claims Q&A With Kevin Quinley – Claim Auditing Discoveries

 If there is indeed a “brain drain” of seasoned claims people retiring, how can companies counteract that trend to salvage acceptable levels of expertise?

-There are carriers that do a great job of training incoming recruits.
-They also weed-out recruits that will not make it in the adjusting world.
+Some carriers do a great job of training incoming recruits.
+They also weed out recruits that will not make it in the adjusting world.
 Liberty Mutual has an outstanding training program.
 Training and screening will fight the brain drain.

 What are employers’ biggest complaints about workers compensation claim service?